What are the European Sustainability Reporting Standards (ESRS)?

 Climate Risk:

-• Assessment and management of climate-related financial risks.
+• Assessment of climate-related financial risks and stress-testing scenarios.

 Social Impact: